Sea otter: Fur trade

 Under Aleksander I, the administration of the merchant-controlled company was transferred to the Imperial Navy, largely due to the alarming reports by naval officers of native abuse; in 1818, the indigenous peoples of Alaska were granted civil rights equivalent to a townsman status in the Russian Empire.

 Other nations joined in the hunt in the south.
 Along the coasts of what is now Mexico and California, Spanish explorers bought sea otter pelts from Native Americans and sold them in Asia.
 In 1778, British explorer Captain James Cook reached Vancouver Island and bought sea otter furs from the First Nations people.
 When Cook's ship later stopped at a Chinese port, the pelts rapidly sold at high prices, and were soon known as "soft gold".
 As word spread, people from all over Europe and North America began to arrive in the Pacific Northwest to trade for sea otter furs.

 Russian hunting expanded to the south, initiated by American ship captains, who subcontracted Russian supervisors and Aleut hunters in what are now Washington, Oregon, and California.
 Between 1803 and 1846, 72 American ships were involved in the otter hunt in California, harvesting an estimated 40,000 skins and tails, compared to only 13 ships of the Russian-American Company, which reported 5,696 otter skins taken between 1806 and 1846.
 In 1812, the Russians founded an agricultural settlement at what is now Fort Ross in northern California, as their southern headquarters.

 Eventually, sea otter populations became so depleted, commercial hunting was no longer viable.
 It had stopped in the Aleutian Islands, by 1808, as a conservation measure imposed by the Russian-American Company.
 Further restrictions were ordered by the company in 1834.
 When Russia sold Alaska to the United States in 1867, the Alaska population had recovered to over 100,000, but Americans resumed hunting and quickly extirpated the sea otter again.
 Prices rose as the species became rare.
 During the 1880s, a pelt brought $105 to $165 in the London market, but by 1903, a pelt could be worth as much as $1,125.
 In 1911, Russia, Japan, Great Britain (for Canada) and the United States signed the Treaty for the Preservation and Protection of Fur Seals, imposing a moratorium on the harvesting of sea otters.
 So few remained, perhaps only 1,000–2,000 individuals in the wild, that many believed the species would become extinct.
+The overhunting of sea otters near the Commander Islands likely contributed to the extinction of the Steller's sea cow.